The record

 The March 15 rescue, and who got charged

 In March 2026, around 50 to 60 nonviolent activists entered the facility and removed 22 beagles.
 The Sheriff's office referred charges against 62 people, including 33 felony burglary counts.
-During that action, Blizzard slashed rescue-vehicle tires and drove his truck at and into activists, on video.
+During that action, Blizzard slashed rescue-vehicle tires and brandished a knife at people.
+On video, he slammed car doors into people and a beagle, drove his truck into a rescue vehicle, and drove it at and into activists.
 He was the only person who committed violence against people that day.
-He was charged with reckless driving and criminal damage.
-In his public statement, Sheriff Barrett described him only as "a nearby neighbor."
+For that, the office referred him in April for reckless driving and criminal damage to property.
+Driving a vehicle into a crowd of people is not "reckless driving."
+A referral that took the violence seriously would have put reckless endangerment and assault on the table.

 Felonies for the people who exposed the cruelty.
-Minor charges for the man who drove into a crowd.
+No charges for the man who drove into a crowd.
 No charges, ever, for the facility.

 April 18